-The project lead had a great affinity for user experience (UX) and a progressive vision on product development.
+The project lead had a great affinity for user experience (UX) and a progressive vision for product development.
 This would be one of the consulting firm’s first projects that incorporated UX professionals and an Agile methodology.
 Because I had spent the few years prior working in an Agile framework, I felt quite comfortable in these interviews.
 After jumping through a few hoops to get a security clearance, I was given the green light.

 Let’s get to work.

 After being onboarded, the team and I got to the task at hand, designing a global travel application for the CDC.
 Because there was really no predecessor to this application, we had to learn a great deal directly from the personnel of this department.
-There were many documents, archives and processes that only existed in print and analogue form.
+There were many documents, archives and processes that only existed in print and analog form.
 It would take a considerable investigation to put all these pieces together in a new digital system.

-The work environment was not as physically relaxed as my former jobs.
+The work environment was not as physically relaxed as in my former jobs.
 However, the pace of the work was more relaxed.
 I’m not saying the work was less complicated.
 It was more comfortable.
 Large timeworn companies tend to move a bit slower than their smaller counterparts.
 It’s like riding on a cruise ship vs. a speedboat.
 The cruise ship may not be as fast and nimble, but it is more stable and a far less bumpy ride.